I like writing for many reasons. One is that it requires almost no technology.

 Your words may be public but your writing process is personal.
 I journal with a pen and paper; I blog with apps.
 Here’s my personal guide to the five best blogging apps you’ve probably never heard of.

-Airstory is a favorite among professional bloggers and copywriters because it’s both simple and effective.
-Also because it’s free.
+Airstory is a favorite among professional bloggers, copywriters, and researchers because it’s simple, powerful, and effective.

 Basically, it’s a place to do your writing so you can export it to Google Docs or other standard formats for blogging or other uses.
 It’s versatile for all writing projects and workflows.

 Airstory’s great advantage is how it lets you organize your blogging and integrate your notes, research, and images.
-Each post is a “project” to which you can attach — and drag into the writing interface — graphics, notes from Evernote, and web quotes you highlight with the Researcher browser extension (Chrome only).
+Each post is a “project” to which you can attach — and drag into the writing interface — graphics, notes from Evernote, files from various cloud drives, and web quotes you highlight with the useful Researcher browser extension (Chrome only).

-Like Google Docs, Airstory runs through your browser, so it works on macOS and Windows, and there’s no app to download.
+Like Google Docs, Airstory runs through your browser, so it works on macOS and Windows, and it’s mobile friendly.
+But there’s a desktop app if you want.

-But unlike Docs, projects have tabs, better for writing a blog series, multi-page project, or autoresponder sequence.
+Unlike Docs, however, projects have tabs — useful for writing a blog series, multi-page project, or autoresponder sequence.
 Use preset templates or create your own.

 MarsEdit is an old favorite of Mac bloggers and it’s clear why.
 It’s easy to use, with advanced features in a simple interface.
 Among those is the ability to add images directly from iPhoto, your Pictures folder, Flickr, even the media libraries of the same or a different blog.
 The other apps don’t do that.